Curriculum & Method

 History is the subject where Christian homeschooling shines.
 No other subject makes worldview so obvious — every historian chooses what to include, whose perspective drives the story, and how to explain human nature.
 A secular curriculum tells the story of human progress.
 A Christian curriculum tells the story of God's providence in and through history, including the hard chapters.

-This guide compares the major Christian history curricula, explains the difference between chronological, four-year classical, and unit-study approaches, and covers how Arizona ESA reimbursement applies.
+This guide to the best Christian homeschool history curriculum compares the major programs, explains the difference between chronological, four-year classical, and unit-study approaches, and covers how Arizona ESA reimbursement applies.

 How Christian history curricula differ from secular